-The Planning Board shall require that Belmont residents (as defined in Section 6.10.2) be given preference in the purchase or rental of dwelling units within the MDZ3OD.
-Such preference shall be for thirty percent (30%) of the dwelling units in the development and shall be for at least one year from the issuance of the first Certificate of Occupancy for any residential building or portion thereof.
+The Planning Board shall require that Belmont residents (as defined in Section 6.10.2 of the Zoning By-Law) be given preference in the purchase or rental of dwelling units within the MDZ3OD.
+Such preference shall be for 30% of the dwelling units in the development and shall be for at least one year from the issuance of the first Certificate of Occupancy for any residential building or portion thereof.